AlexBHarley/deepstream.io-website/src/tutorials/core/security-overview/readme.md

 sslCa: ./my-ca.crt
 ```

 Often it's easier and more performant though to leave SSL termination to a load balancer (e.g. Nginx or HA Proxy).
-To learn more about this, head over to the [encrypted connections in deepstream tutorial](TODO).
+To learn more about this, head over to the [Nginx Tutorial](/tutorials/integrations/other-nginx/).

 ## Authentication
 Every incoming connection needs to pass an authentication step.
 This happens when the client calls `login( data, callback )`.